-1. To become an approved foster home, you must complete a foster screening form.
+1. YOU WILL NEED TO COMPLETE THE APPLICATION: To become an approved foster home, you must complete a foster screening form.
 Once it is received by our team, an interview will be scheduled.
-The first interview may be via phone but a home visit will be required.
+The form is located at the link above.

-3. Once a dog is placed in a foster home it is expected that the dog will remain there until it is adopted.
-Our dedicated volunteer team will do everything they can to support your situation and to ensure that you are matched with the appropriate dog.
-If a dog isn't working with your family, we ask for 72 hours notice to find a new foster home for the dog.
+3. YOU SHOULD BE READY TO COMMIT.
+Once an animal is placed in a foster home, it is expected that it will remain there until it is adopted.
+This could be weeks or months.
+Our dedicated team will do everything they can to support your situation and to ensure that you are matched with the appropriate pet.
+If an animal isn't working with your family, we ask for NO LESS THAN TWO WEEKS to find a new foster home unless it is an absolute emergency.

-5. While fostering, you are expected to provide food, shelter, exercise, training, and socialization until the dog is adopted.
-We will provide you with food or cover the cost of food up to $30 per month for up to six months.
+5. UNDERSTAND THE RESPONSIBILITIES.
+While fostering, you are expected to provide food, shelter, exercise, training, and socialization until the dog is adopted.
+We will cover the cost of food and medical care.

-8. All dogs in foster are available for adoption and will be listed on Petfinder after their two week decompression.
-However if, at any time, you wish to adopt that dog, we ask that you notify us immediately so your application can be considered among others.
+7. KNOW WHAT THE FOSTER FAIL PROCESS ENTAILS.
+All animals in foster are available for adoption and will be listed on PetFinder.
+However if, at any time, you wish to adopt your foster, we ask that you notify us immediately so your application can be considered.

-Fostering a dog is very rewarding, but it does take a lot of work and a strong commitment.
-TAR welcomes foster families of all kinds within 60 miles of Trenton, NJ but all must review and agree to the guidelines.
+Fostering is very rewarding, but it does take a lot of work and a strong commitment.
+TAR welcomes foster families of all kinds but all must review and agree to the guidelines above.